ArtinSarraf/darl/README.md

-cache = DiskCache('/tmp/darl_parallel_example')  # Need to use a cross process persistent cache (i.e. not DictCache); use another temp disk cache path if necessary cache.purge()                                    # So result doesn't pull from cache client = Client()                                # Automatically sets up a local multiprocess dask cluster; Can set up dask cluster to be distributed as well, in which case cache needs to be accessible from all distributed worker instances (e.g. RedisCache) runner = DaskRunner(client=client) ngn = Engine.create([NorthAmericaGDP, NationalGDP, RegionalGDP], runner=runner, cache=cache) ngn.NorthAmericaGDP()  # ~2 sec, instead of ~8 seconds for sequential run
+cache = DiskCache('/tmp/darl_parallel_example')  # Need to use a cross process persistent cache (i.e. not DictCache); use another temp disk cache path if necessary cache.purge()                                    # So result doesn't pull from cache client = Client(n_workers=4)                     # Automatically sets up a local multiprocess dask cluster; Can set up dask cluster to be distributed as well, in which case cache needs to be accessible from all distributed worker instances (e.g. RedisCache) runner = DaskRunner(client=client) ngn = Engine.create([NorthAmericaGDP, NationalGDP, RegionalGDP], runner=runner, cache=cache) ngn.NorthAmericaGDP()  # ~2 sec, instead of ~8 seconds for sequential run